 Finally, think about your existing user guides, technical instructions, or other documentation, and ask yourself the following questions:

 If you see that your situation is far from perfect, do not be upset.
-The problem is easier to solve than you might think, just start using specialized tools like Dr.Explain.
+The problem is easier to solve than you might think — just start using a professional help authoring software like Dr.Explain.
+You'll be able to create user guide, online help, and technical documentation from a single project, with no coding required.